 Wabakimi is a part of the Boreal Forest.
-Come spend a night at our Beautiful B&B in Armstrong the night before you fly.
-Enjoy our hot tub or have a beverage out on our deck.
-After breakfast we will fly you and your group into one of our excellent fishing lakes.
+Come spend a night at our Beautiful Lodge in Armstrong the night before you fly, and enjoy the delicious buffet dinner.
+There are lots of fun activities around the Lodge including a great fishing spot right off our dock.
+After breakfast the next morning we will fly you and your group into one of our excellent fishing lakes.
 Increasingly popular, and a great bargain, our trips will take you to a remote spot in or near Wabakimi.
 Phone Bruce at 807–708-4080 to discuss the wonderful possibilities.

 Found at the junction of Brightsand & Wabakimi Wilderness Parks, sixty miles west of Armstrong by rail.
 Located in the historic ‘ghost town’ of Allanwater Bridge and former Hudson Bay Company trading post.
 Come to explore the vast chain of remote lakes and rivers with excellent fishing, or stay to swim & relax in this deluxe and modern new outpost.
 The cabin has four large bedrooms and could sleep up to 20 people.
 A perfect location for a family reunion or corporate retreat.